When you think of Queenstown, New Zealand, what comes to mind? Let me guess. Bungee jumping, sky diving, canyon swinging.

 Things to Do In Queenstown for the Less Adventurous

 Note: Sadly, these tours are no longer in operation.

 Get the lay of the land by doing this 2-hour free walking tour early during your visit.
-Your tour guide will be a Queenstown native, fully versed in the history of the city.
+Your tour guide will be a Queenstown native, fully versed in the city’s history.
 You’ll get the full Maori origin story, plus the history of the early farming settlers, the mining boom, and the highlights of present-day tourism.
 Between the talks about history, you can stop for samples at Cookie Time and two local breweries.
-The tour guides are always great sources of suggestions for the best places to go for dinner and nightlife as well.
+The tour guides are always great sources of suggestions for the best places to go for dinner and nightlife.

 To go on this tour, meet the guide at 10:00 am or 2:00 pm by the Fallen Soldier Memorial Archway on Marine Parade.
+No reservations are needed, except with a group of 10 or more.
 Look for the person with a bright yellow t-shirt.
-No reservations needed, except with a group of 10 or more.
 Cash tips are not mandatory, but you’ll want to show your appreciation for such a fantastic tour.

 Take the gondola, the steepest lift in the Southern Hemisphere, up the mountain to Skyline Queenstown.
-With a variety of activities to choose from once you reach the top, your visit can last into the night.
+With various activities to choose from once you reach the top, your visit can last into the night.